 The classic devotional by Thomas à Kempis arranged and organized into 90 devotional readings.

 “The Imitation of Christ is one of the great spiritual works of the Church.
-More than five hundred years later, it remains not just a classic, but a road map to the life the Lord wants each of us to live.”
+Six hundred years later, it remains not just a classic, but a road map to the life the Lord wants each of us to live.”

 Timothy Michael Cardinal Dolan: Archbishop of New York